nicocasaisd/bandit-linux-wargame/level9.md

 Options:
 + -u – -unique : It allows you to print only unique lines.
 + -c – -count : It tells how many times a line was repeated by displaying a number as a prefix with the line.
++ -d – -repeated : It only prints the repeated lines and not the lines which aren’t repeated.

 * Nos devuelve:

 ```
-ls | head -3
+EN632PlfYiZbn3PhVK3XOGSlNInNE00t
 ```

 ``````